-John has an MA and PhD in sociology from McMaster University, and a BA (H) from Memorial University in St. John’s Newfoundland.
-Broadly, his research and teaching interests are in social networks, sociology of knowledge & culture, political sociology & social movements, computational sociology, and environmental sociology.
+John has an MA and PhD in sociology from McMaster University, and a BA(H) from Memorial University in St. John’s Newfoundland.
+Broadly, his research and teaching interests are in social network analysis, science and public policy, computational social science, sociology of education, environmental sociology, information science, and research methods.
 He is interested in working with collaborators and students in any of these areas.

 He is an Affiliated Researcher at the Waterloo Institute for Complexity and Innovation and a Fellow at the Balsillie School of International Affairs (Science and Health Policy Research Cluster).